 - A message thread in the chat platform where the team shares this information on a daily basis

-- A project timeline or Gantt chart or project timeline that gets regularly updated by a single person or the team so it offers a high-level overview of the progress made
+- A project timeline or Gantt chart that gets regularly updated by a single person or the team so it offers a high-level overview of the progress made

 Edit this project timeline online and share it with the rest of your project team via Slack; all changes made will be reflected on the Slack diagram preview in real-time.
 Or open it from a relevant Confluence page to easily update it and give your team quick access.

 Have All Resources in a Shared Location